Skip to main content

 • Consider mimics of hypertrophic cardiomyopathy if there is strong clinical suspicion of familial amyloidosis or neuromuscular, mitochondrial, metabolic or malformation syndromes.
 In these conditions, LV hypertrophy appears in association with other features.

-• For tests that do not include WGS, you will need to:
+• – For tests that do not include WGS, including R131:

-• complete an NHS GMS test order form with details of the proband and their parents, including details of the phenotype (refer to HPO terms or clinical summary) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support);
+• complete an NHS GMS test order form with details of the affected individual (proband) and their parents where available, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support in completing WGS-specific forms);

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.